dqnguyen59/car-lease-demo/README.md

 7) The gateway redirect the api call to one of the Auth-Service instances.

-8) The User-Service validates the token and returns the user id and roles to the Car-Service, if the token was extracted successfully.
+8) The Auth-Service validates the token and returns the user id and roles to the Car-Service, if the token was extracted successfully.

 9) The Car-Service now checks if the received user role contains "ROLE_BROKER".
 If it does, then returns the updated car details, otherwise returns an error message with HTTP status code "ACCESS DENIED".